issuu/ocaml-protoc-plugin/README.md

 enabled.
 If a name clash is detected (eg. `SomeMessage` and `some_message` exists in same file) an apostrophe is appended to the name to make sure names are unique.

+The algorithm for converting CamelCased names to snake_case is done by injecting an underscore between any lowercase and uppercase character and then lowercasing the result.

 ### Setting mangle option
 Name mangling option can only be controlled from within the protobuf